 Profile: FedEx Corp (FDX)

-FedEx Corporation (FedEx), incorporated on October 2, 1997, provides a portfolio of transportation, e-commerce and business services under the FedEx brand.
-The Company offers its services through companies constituting four business segments: FedEx Express, FedEx Ground, FedEx Freight and FedEx Services.
-FedEx Express offers a range of domestic and international shipping services for delivery of packages and freight.
-FedEx Ground provides business and residential money-back guaranteed ground package delivery services.
-FedEx Freight offers less-than-truckload (LTL) freight services.
-FedEx Services provides FedEx’s other companies with sales, marketing, information technology, communications, customer service and certain other back-office support.
+FedEx Corporation (FedEx), incorporated on October 2, 1997, provides a portfolio of transportation, e-commerce and business services through companies competing collectively, operating independently and managed collaboratively, under the FedEx brand.
+The Company's segments include FedEx Express, TNT Express, FedEx Ground, FedEx Freight and FedEx Services.
+The FedEx Express segment offers a range of the United States domestic and international shipping services for delivery of packages and freight.
+TNT Express segment collects, transports and delivers documents, parcels and freight on a day-definite or time-definite basis.
+The FedEx Ground segment provides business and residential money-back guaranteed ground package delivery services.
+The FedEx Freight segment offers less-than-truckload (LTL) freight services.
+The FedEx Services segment provides the Company's other companies with sales, marketing, information technology, communications, customer service and other back-office support.

 FedEx Custom Critical provides a range of expedited, time-specific freight-shipping services throughout the United States, Canada and Mexico.
-FedEx Custom Critical ‘s services include Surface Expedite, for exclusive-use and network-based transport of critical shipments and expedited shipments; Air Expedite, which offers an array of air solutions to meet critical delivery times; White Glove Services, for shipments that require extra care in handling, temperature control or specialized security, and ShipmentWatch, an offering through which FedEx Custom Critical manages SenseAware devices to track customers' shipments by programming the device to the customer's requirements prior to the shipment, sending the device to the shipper and then proactively monitoring the shipment from pickup to delivery.
-In addition, its subsidiary FedEx Truckload Brokerage provides freight brokerage solutions within the United States and into and out of Canada and Mexico.
-Service is available 24 hours a day, 365 days a year.
-Through the Company’s Shipping Toolkit, customers can quote, ship, track and map shipments; view and print out copies of a shipment’s bill of lading, proof of delivery and invoice, and manage their online accounts.
-FedEx Custom Critical utilizes approximately 1,350 vehicles, operated by independent contractors and their drivers.
+FedEx Custom Critical offers services, such as Surface Expedite, which is for exclusive-use and network-based transport of critical shipments and expedited shipments; Air Expedite, which offers a range of air solutions to meet customers' critical delivery times; White Glove Services, which is for shipments that require extra care in handling, temperature control or specialized security, and ShipmentWatch, through which FedEx Custom Critical manages SenseAware devices to track customers' shipments by programming the device to the customer's requirements prior to the shipment, sending the device to the shipper and then monitoring the shipment from pickup to delivery.
+FedEx Truckload Brokerage, subsidiary of FedEx Custom Critical, provides freight brokerage solutions within the United States and into and out of Canada and Mexico.

-FedEx Office's network of digitally connected locations offers access to copying and digital printing through retail and Web-based platforms, signs and graphics, professional finishing, computer rentals, and the range of day-definite ground shipping and time-definite global express shipping services.
-FedEx Office's network of locations provides convenient access points to FedEx Express and FedEx Ground services for higher margin retail customers.
-Customers may also have their FedEx Express, FedEx Ground and FedEx Home Delivery packages delivered to any FedEx Office location nationwide by choosing the Hold at FedEx Location option when initiating a shipment, or even when a shipment is on its way, free of charge.
-FedEx Office also offers packing services, and packing supplies and boxes are included in its retail product assortment.
-As of May 31, 2014, FedEx Office operated approximately 1,800 locations, including 31 locations in four foreign countries, as well as 31 closed production centers.
+FedEx Office's network of digitally connected locations offer access to copying and digital printing through retail and Web-based platforms, signs and graphics, professional finishing, computer rentals, and a range of FedEx day-definite ground shipping and time-definite global express shipping services.
+FedEx Office's network of locations provide access points to FedEx Express and FedEx Ground services for higher margin retail customers.
+Customers may also have their FedEx Express, FedEx Ground and FedEx Home Delivery packages delivered to any FedEx Office location nationwide by choosing the Hold at FedEx Location option when initiating a shipment, or even when a shipment is on its way.
+FedEx Office also offers packing services, and packing supplies and boxes included in its retail offerings.

-The Company competes with United Parcel Service, Inc., USPS, DHL, TNT Express, YRC Worldwide Inc., Con-way Inc., Old Dominion Freight Line, Inc. and ArcBest Corporation.
+The Company competes with United Parcel Service, Inc., DHL, GeoPost, General Logistics Systems, United States Postal Service, YRC Worldwide Inc., XPO Logistics, Inc., Old Dominion Freight Line, Inc. and ArcBest Corporation.

 942 Shady Grove Rd S